-- P3.3.1 The primary retail area in Henfield as defined on the Map of the Village Retail Centre on page 43.
-The Henfield Village Retail Centre will be retained for A1, A2, A3, A4, A5, B1, C1, C3 (flats above retail premises), D1, D2 and Sui Generis. - P3.3.2 Proposals for new development and for alterations to existing buildings in the primary retail area will be supported where they adhere to the recent Conservation Area Management Plan, and have regard to: - a. the character and appearance of adjacent buildings in terms of scale, materials, lighting and fenestration; - b. shop fronts respect the historic character of the street and use traditional materials; - c. shop signs are discreet and use traditional lettering. - 5.49 The creation of housing units above retail premises is encouraged to ensure the continuing vibrancy and full utilisation of the village centre.
+P3.3.1 The primary retail area in Henfield is defined on the Map of the Village Retail Centre on page 45.
+The Henfield Village Retail Centre will be retained for A1, A2, A3, A4, A5, B1, C1, C3 (flats above retail premises), D1, D2 and Sui Generis.

+P3.3.2 Proposals for new development of the types identified in Policy 3.3.1 and for alterations to existing buildings in the primary retail area will be supported where they take account of the Henfield Conservation Area Management Plan, and have regard to:- с. shop signs are discreet and use traditional lettering.

+- a. the character and appearance of adjacent buildings in terms of scale, materials, lighting and fenestration; - b. shop fronts respect the historic character of the street and use traditional materials;

+5.49 The creation of housing units above retail premises is encouraged to ensure the continuing vibrancy and full utilisation of the village centre.